Classical and Quantum Properties of the Spin-Boson Dicke Model: Chaos, Localization, and Scarring: Classical Dicke model and phase space

 \subsection{Excited-state quantum phase transition}

 In addition to the ground-state QPT, the Dicke model presents an excited-state quantum phase transition (ESQPT)~\cite{PerezFernandez2011,Brandes2013,Bastarrachea2014PRAb,Kloc2017,Kloc2017JPA}.
 ESQPTs are characterized by singularities in the discrete spectra of excited states~\cite{Cejnar2021}.
-They have been found in a variety of systems, including coupled atom–field systems , interacting bosonic systems describing collective motions of molecules, atomic nuclei and cold atoms, interacting Fermi and Bose–Fermi systems, and qubits with all-to-all interactions~\cite{Cejnar2021}.
+They have been found in a variety of systems, including coupled atom–field systems, interacting bosonic systems describing collective motions of molecules, atomic nuclei and cold atoms, interacting Fermi and Bose–Fermi systems, and qubits with all-to-all interactions~\cite{Cejnar2021}.
+The singularities in the energy spectrum associated with an ESQPT manifest in the dynamics of initial states probing this critical energy.
+For the Dicke model, these manifestations were initially studied in Ref.~\cite{PerezFernandez2011PRA}, and further deepened and extended to the anisotropic model in Refs.~\cite{Kloc2018, Kloc2021}.

-In the case of the Dicke model, two EQSPTs are observed in Fig.~\ref{fig:semiclassical_density_states}.
+In the case of the Dicke model, two ESQPTs are observed in Fig.~\ref{fig:semiclassical_density_states}.
 The ESQPT at the energy $\epsilon = 1$ occurs for any value of the coupling parameter.
 This transition is referred to as static and corresponds to the point where the whole phase space associated with the two-level atoms (the pseudospin sphere) becomes available to the system.
 The other ESQPT at the energy $\epsilon = -1$ only happens in the superradiant phase and is referred to as dynamic~\cite{Bastarrachea2014PRAa}.
-In the superradiant phase, the Dicke model develops a double well potential, as suggested by the appearance of the two minima in Figs.~\ref{fig:classical_energy_surface}(c) and~\ref{fig:classical_energy_surface}(f).
+In the superradiant phase, the Dicke model develops a double well potential, as evidenced by the appearance of the two minima in Figs.~\ref{fig:classical_energy_surface}(c) and~\ref{fig:classical_energy_surface}(f).
 The critical energy of the ESQPT in this case corresponds to the energy at the unstable local maximum of the double well.
-It is the separatrix in the phase space, connecting with the lower energies where the classical trajectories are confined within the wells from the regions in phase space where the trajectories are outside the wells.
+It is associated with the separatrix in the phase space, which divides the low-energy region where classical trajectories are confined within the wells from the region in phase space where the trajectories move outside these wells.